tikv/rfcs/text/2018-01-03-local-reader.md

 For read requests, TiKV takes a snapshot of the underlying RocksDB when a Raft leader is in its lease.
 Read requests are lightweight and the raftstore can handle them fast.
-However, due to the single-threaded character of the raftstore, read requests may be blocked by other workloads.
+However, due to the single-threaded nature of the raftstore, read requests may be blocked by other workloads.
 E.g.,

 - Read QPS drops while write requests get more, and the raftstore spends more time in writing Raft logs.